cmerlet/LPC3D/README.md

 # LPC3D
 A code to do mesoscopic simulations of ions diffusing in carbon particles

-This code was written by Céline Merlet, Anouar Belhboub and Anagha Sasikumar and was used in five published works:
+This code was written by Céline Merlet, Anouar Belhboub and Anagha Sasikumar.

+This code was used in several published works:

+"Structural disorder determines capacitance in nanoporous carbon", Science, 384, 321 (2024), https://www.science.org/doi/10.1126/science.adn6242

+"Investigating particle size effects on NMR spectra of ions diffusing in porous carbons through a mesoscopic model", Solid State Nucl.
+Mag., 126, 101883 (2023), https://www.science.org/doi/10.1126/science.adn6242

 "Understanding the chemical shifts of aqueous electrolyte species adsorbed in carbon nanopores", J. Phys.
 Chem.
 Lett., 13, 8953 (2022), https://pubs.acs.org/doi/10.1021/acs.jpclett.2c02260